Using QR Codes in the Classroom

 So what are the potential uses of QR codes in the classroom?
 Here are some great classroom applications to try.

 - School/classroom newsletters--Give your parents an inside peek into your classroom.
 Add QR codes to your school newsletter that link to photos of student work and activities from that week.

-- Beginning of the year procedures--Have students create short videos demonstrating procedures in the classroom.
+- Beginning of the year procedures--Have this year's students create short videos demonstrating procedures in the classroom.
 After uploading them to YouTube or a similar site, use the url address to create jumbo-sized QR codes.
 Print and display in the classroom so that next year's students can scan while learning rules and expectations.

 - Book reviews--After reading a chapter book or picture book, students can create an audio or video book review.
 Upload the audio/video to a webpage and then create a QR code.
 Print and place the QR code in the back inside cover of the book for future readers to scan when deciding whether they want to read the book, too.

-- Interactive bulletin boards--Teach students how to create QR codes for a research project.
+- Interactive bulletin boards--Teach students how to create their own QR codes for a research project.
 After creating mini-posters on their topics, they can include a QR code to link readers to already existing websites, videos, etc. for more information.
 (This would make a great interactive hallway bulletin board.)